Archive The Effects of Social Media on Parents and Parenting

 Prioritize Your Child

 Limiting your own screen time might also be a good idea.
 Try to keep tabs on how much time you spend on social media.
 Some social media apps have built-in settings that tell you how much you’ve used them.
 Your phone might also report such data in its settings.
-The recommended amount of screen time for adults is approximately 30 minutes.
+The recommended amount of screen time for adults is approximately 2 hours.
 You might not be able to stick to that but try your best.

 Limit Your Child’s Screen Time

-There’s no point in limiting your screen time or waiting on your child to call for your attention if they’re also addicted to their phone.
+There’s no point in limiting your screen time or waiting for your child to call for your attention if they’re also addicted to their phone.
 Therefore, limiting your child’s screen time is an important part of the deal.
 Though there are different types of parental control, the best way to limit screen time is to use a parental control app.
 Parental control apps make parenting in the digital era a lot easier.

 Safes is a parental control app that allows you to not only limit your child’s screen time but also: